 Third, Christians live to glorify God as both “salt” and “light” (Matt.
 5:13-14).

-- Being “light” means bearing a positive witness to the world around us so that others “see our good deeds and give praise to our Father in heaven” (Matt.
+Comparatively, being “light” means being a positive witness to the world around us.
+That is to say; we are to act so that others “see our good deeds and give praise to our Father in heaven” (Matt.
 5:16).
-Living within the culture, we seek to reflect God’s love, justice, goodness, and truth into the created order.

 4. You Are God’s Image